 The MFN exemption of the Foreign Business Act because of the Thailand-US Treaty of Amity and Economic Relations is an exceptional deviation from this principle; it should be abolished without delay, as it is stipulated in GATS Article II, Annex 6 of (MFN) exemptions, that in principle, such exemptions should not exceed a period of 10 years.
-Also, Annex 5 stipulates that such an MFN exemption expires on the specified date.
 Annex 5 stipulates that such an MFN exemption expires on the specified date.
 That date has been exceeded in this case because Thailand specified 10 years as the exemption period in its Schedule of Specific Commitments (since it commenced on January 1, 1995, the exemption period ended on December 31, 2004).
-Continued maintenance of the measure after the end of the exemption period and the preferential treatment of American companies are most likely to be violations of GATS Article II: 1.
+Continued maintenance of the measure after the end of the exemption period and the preferential treatment of American companies are most likely to be violations of GATS Article II:1.